BurconOutfitters/sturtevant-reservations/README.md

 ### Original Plugin

-This is the "pro" version of the following plugin.
+This started as the "pro" version of the following plugin.

 [http://wordpress.dwbooster.com/calendars/booking-calendar-contact-form](http://wordpress.dwbooster.com/calendars/booking-calendar-contact-form)